 - (a) The inventory has been physically verified by the management during the year at regular intervals.
 In our opinion, the frequency of such verification is reasonable, and procedures and coverage as followed by management were appropriate.
-No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - (b) According to the information and explanations given to us and on the basis of our examination of the records, the Company has been sanctioned working capital limits during the year in excess of five crore rupees, in aggregate, from banks on the basis of security of current assets and no discrepancies were noticed on quarterly returns or statements filed by the Company with the banks. - (iii) According to the information and explanations given to us and on the basis of our examination of the records, the Company has not made investments in, provided any guarantee, security or granted loan or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnership or any other parties during the year and hence clause 3(iii)(a) to (f) of the Order is not applicable. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities given in respect of which provisions of section 186 of the Act are applicable.
+No discrepancies were noticed on verification between the physical stocks and the book records that were more than 10% in the aggregate of each class of inventory. - (b) According to the information and explanations given to us and on the basis of our examination of the records, the Company has not been sanctioned working capital limits during the year in excess of five crore rupees, in aggregate, from banks on the basis of security of current assets and no discrepancies were noticed on quarterly returns or statements filed by the Company with the banks. - (iii) According to the information and explanations given to us and on the basis of our examination of the records, the Company has not made investments in, provided any guarantee, security or granted loan or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnership or any other parties during the year and hence clause 3(iii)(a) to (f) of the Order is not applicable. - (iv) In our opinion and according to the information and explanations given to us, there are no loans, investments, guarantees and securities given in respect of which provisions of section 186 of the Act are applicable.
 Further, there are no loans, guarantees and securities given in respect to which the provisions of Section 185 of the Act are applicable. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits or amounts which are deemed to be deposits within the provisions of Sections 73 to 76 of the Act and the rules framed there under. - (vi) The Central Government of India has not prescribed the maintenance of cost records under section 148(1) of the Act, for any of the services rendered by the Company.
 Accordingly, clause 3(vi) of the Order is not applicable to the Company.

 - (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including provident fund, employees' state insurance, income tax, goods and service tax and other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of service tax, value added tax, sales tax, duty of customs, duty of Excise and Cess. - (b) There were no outstanding dues (as mentioned above) as of 31st March 2023 for a period of more than six months from the date they became payable.

-(c) There were no dues of Income-tax and service tax, which have not been deposited as on 31st March 2023 on account of dispute.
+There were no undisputed amounts outstanding at the year end for a period of more than six months from the due date they became payable. - (b) There were no dues of Income-tax and Goods & Services Tax, which have not been deposited as on 31st March 2024 on account of dispute.